CAIYIAHUAI/Optimizing-Diabetes-Classification-with-a-Machine-Learning-Based-Framework/README.md

 # -
-本项目是“Optimizing Diabetes Classification with a Machine Learning-Based Framework”论文的代码
+This project is the source code of “Optimizing Diabetes Classification with a Machine Learning-Based Framework”